Our Commitment to Diversity, Equity and Inclusion

 To build awareness of injustice and develop programs to increase diversity, inclusion, equality and belonging within Fourth and in the communities where we work and live.
-Together, we will make a difference in how we value, honor and treat one another.
+Together, we will make a difference in how we value, honour and treat one another.

-Because we had so many volunteers for our D&I Committee, the following 4 sub-committees were formed to ensure each person could contribute to the overall mission using their skills and talents in several areas.
+Because we had so many volunteers for our D&I Committee, the following four sub-committees were formed to ensure each person could contribute to the overall mission using their skills and talents in several areas.

 To help educate our global community of employees through raising awareness and challenging boundaries, in a positive and respectful environment.

 To connect our global community of employees by raising awareness and challenging boundaries in a positive and respectful environment through actionable community engagement opportunities.